The Department of Health Sciences offers a variety of experiential education opportunities that allow our students to gain practical experience.

 To participate in Experiential Education courses you will need to complete a number of mandatory forms and depending on the nature of your placement, additional screening, documentation and testing may be required.

-These third year courses are an opportunity to work with a faculty member or a mentor at an external agency to develop the skills and competencies to help you achieve your academic and career future career goals.
+These third year and fourth year courses are an opportunity to work with a faculty member or a mentor at an external agency to develop the skills and competencies to help you achieve your academic and future career goals.

 You will need to complete an application form and submit it by the required deadline to be considered.